cedporter/dckpiandpodb/readme.txt

 analysis.
 The first dataset contains all of the purchase orders from 2013 totalling over $2500 (District of Columbia Open Data, 2013a).
 The second contains various key performance indicators (KPI) for the various DC government agencies (District of Columbia Open Data, 2013b).
-Both datasets are organized by agency, by which we could link the two.
+These have both been converted into two relational tables.
+We constructed a third table, "agencies," by which we could link the two datasets based on shared agencies.

 Why Combine the Data?